 - No fatigue

 In the United States, the FDA-approved procedure for treating depression with TMS uses a protocol of repetitive, single-burst stimuli, called rTMS.
-This protocol, which was FDA approved for the treatment of depression in 2008, is safe, effective and well-tolerated.
-However, new, potentially better TMS protocols are on the horizon.
-In fact, in late 2018 TBS, aka Express TMS, was FDA approved for the treatment of depression.
+This protocol, which was FDA-approved for the treatment of depression in 2008, is safe, effective and well-tolerated.
+However, new TMS protocols continue to emerge.